 By the 1892-1893 winter season, William and Elizabeth (Van Pelt) Minot had made 24 Charlesgate East their home.
 They previously had lived at The Charlesgate at 535 Beacon, and at 321 Marlborough prior to that.

 The Minots continued to live at 24 Charlesgate East during the 1894-1895 winter season, but moved thereafter.
 By the 1896-1897 season, they were living at 297 Marlborough. at 297 Marlborough.

-In September of 1895, 24 Charlesgate East was purchased from William Minot, Jr., by James Longley.
+On September 7, 1895, 24 Charlesgate East was purchased from William Minot, III, by James Longley.
 He and his wife, Julia (Robinson) Longley, made it their home.
 They previously had lived at 552 Massachusetts Avenue.
-The transaction was reported in the Boston Globe on October 2, 1895, which referred to the property as the “magnificent William Minot estate.”

 James Longley had been a boot, shoe, and leather merchant in partnership with his father-in-law, John P. Robinson.
 He later became president of several textile mills and manufacturing companies.